- Narrowest Infant Car Seats

 Below we detail the results of our hands-on research to find the best quality and narrowest infant car seats, convertible car seats, and booster car seats on the market.
-The narrowest infant car seats are about 17" wide, the narrowest convertible car seats are about 16-17" wide, and the narrowest booster seats are about 17" wide (but see our reviews below for some details).
+The narrowest infant car seats are about 17" wide, the narrowest convertible car seats are about 16-17" wide, and the narrowest booster seats are about 17" wide (but see our full reviews below for some details).

 The smaller you go, the more likely you will be able to fit three in a row, especially in smaller or mid-size vehicles.
 This is especially important when two or more seats are being used in a forward-facing position, when that backseat space becomes even more valuable!
 If you want more details about how we found the narrowest car seats of 2019, scroll down to the bottom of this page.
 Otherwise, here is our top 5 comparison table followed by our full results!

 |Model and Link to Amazon||Our Rating|